State Officials: Child, 4, Is NJ's First Pediatric Coronavirus Death

 "It's the only fatality we've had under the age of 18," he said.
 "We're going to leave it at that."

+“I think we’ve said all we’re gonna say about the blessed 4-year-old we’ve lost,” Murphy said.

+Children contracting coronavirus is rare.
+The federal Centers for Disease Control and Prevention (CDC) data suggested last month that children represent only 2 percent of all U.S. cases and their COVID-19 symptoms tend to be milder than those found in adults.

-New Jersey has 1,985 new positive cases meaning the state has had a total of 135,454 residents with coronavirus.
+New Jersey has 1,985 new positive cases as of Friday, meaning the state has had a total of 135,454 residents with coronavirus.

-There were 4,606 coronavirus patients in hospitals, she said, including 1,439 in critical care and 1,089 on ventilators as of Friday.
+There were 4,606 coronavirus patients in hospitals, Persichilli said, including 1,439 in critical care and 1,089 on ventilators as of Friday.

 A total of 514 long-term care (LTC) facilities now have reported positive COVID-19 cases -- for a total of 25,254 nursing home patients testing positive and 4,691 deaths.